wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 beginning and time are within consciousness.
 To talk meaningfully of the beginning of anything, you must step out of it.
 And the moment you step out, you realise that there is no such thing and never was.
-There is only reality, in which no thing has any beïng on its own.
-Like waves are inseparable from the ocean, so is all existence rooted in beïng.
+There is only reality, in which no thing has any being on its own.
+Like waves are inseparable from the ocean, so is all existence rooted in being.

 **Q:**&ensp;The fact is that here and now I am asking you: When did the feeling ‘I am the body’ arise?
 At my birth?
 This morning?